calomity/usbfilelogger/README.md

 # usbfilelogger
-EXTREMELY ntquerydirectoryfile and ntquerysysteminformation hook on dll (i dont want to write driver for that idk)
+ntquerydirectoryfile and ntquerysysteminformation hook on dll (i dont want to write driver for that idk)